 - salt to season

 - olive oil to serve

-*Arabian spice is my blend known in the Middle East as 7 spice blend.
-You can find it at Middle Eastern grocery stores and various supermarkets
+- Arabian spice is my blend known in the Middle East as the 7-spice blend.
+You can find it at Middle Eastern grocery stores and various supermarkets.

 Place the unpeeled potatoes in a saucepan over high heat and add cold water to cover.
-Bring to the boil, cover, and cook for approximately 25 minutes or until cooked through and they become tender.
+Bring to a boil, cover, and cook for approximately 25 minutes or until cooked through and they’ve become tender.
 Drain and set aside until cool enough to handle.
-Remove the skin. (keep the potatoes dry so avoid peeling them under running water)
+Remove the skin (you should keep the potatoes dry, so avoid peeling them under running water).

 Add the peeled potatoes and blend.
-NOTE – The longer you blend the stretchier the texture will be.
+The longer you blend the stretchier the texture will be.

 Taste and adjust the seasoning.
 Remove (moisten your hands with oil if you need to) and place in a bowl.
 Add 1-2 tablespoons of olive oil and combine well for a smooth consistency.

-Best served hot or room temperature.
+Best served hot or at room temperature.
 Drizzle with olive oil and garnish with parsley leaves.